wescale/kubernetes-formation/Day-1_Containers/2-build-container/tutorial.md

 ## Start the Redis container

-Enter the commands to start a container named `redis` from the `redis:latest` image.
+First, enter the commands to start a container named `redis` from the `redis:latest` image.

 Then, you will create a new docker network named `my-net`: